kaiser-dekam/PricePilot/replit.md

   - Fixed user session management to properly handle company associations
   - BigCommerce API settings can now be saved successfully with Firebase authentication
   - Fixed product sync endpoint routing to work with frontend sync calls
+- **Rebranding to Catalog Pilot**: Updated application name and branding
+  - Changed application name from "BigCommerce Manager" to "Catalog Pilot" in sidebar
+  - Made application name clickable to link to homepage with hover effects
+  - Updated project documentation to reflect new branding

 ### January 27, 2025
 - **Added Work Order Preset Options**: Implemented quick-action presets for common pricing scenarios